The Hifiman HE6SE is a limited edition reimagining of the original HE6 planar magnetic headphone launched in 2010. It is priced at $1800.

 The HE6 I have here is one of the first production run models back when it had a discounted $999 launch price, ($1299 SRP).
 This is the 4-screw model and the one Fang readily admits is the most inefficient of any of his planar headphone production runs, (gold trace equals high resistance).

 My interest was piqued.
-Comparing both now and then and see what has changed should be fun.
+Comparing both now and then and seeing what has changed should be fun.
 However, we are throwing in a curveball with the Chord Electronics TToby 100W stereo power amplifier.
 Because if there is one thing the old HE6 loves more than anything, and that is power.
 So, I wonder how things have changed with the $1799 HE6SE?

 We should start by saying the driver inside the open-back circumaural HE6SE is the same planar magnetic driver from the last production run of the older HE6.
-Unsurprisingly, both are 83.5 SPL and 50Ω in their efficiency and impedance ratings though I have feeling from my chat with Fang in March 2017 that the original 4-screw first run might have been slightly higher than 50Ω.
+Unsurprisingly, both are 83.5 SPL and 50Ω in their efficiency and impedance ratings though I have felt from my chat with Fang in March 2017 that the original 4-screw first run might have been slightly higher than 50Ω.

 Why is this driver so inefficient?
 Well, apart from being a double magnet symmetrical configuration and using a thicker diaphragm than today’s thinner single-sided planar builds, the shared driver also uses extremely thin gold voice coil traces.